-- Understand the assessment process for providing early help and intervention, for example through locally agreed common and shared assessment processes such as early help assessments. - Be alert to those children within the school who are at risk of: child sexual exploitation; domestic violence; female genital mutilation; being missing from education; child trafficking; radicalisation; bullying (which includes race/hate or homophobic behaviour). - Have a working knowledge of how the local authority conducts a child protection case conference and a child protection review conference and be able to attend and contribute to these effectively when required to do so. - Be alert to the specific needs of children in need, those with special educational needs and young carers. - Be able to keep detailed, accurate, secure written records of concerns and referrals. - Obtain access to resources and attend any relevant or refresher training courses. - In any protection measures taken, encourage a staff culture of listening to children, to take account of their wishes and feelings - Link with the West Sussex Local Safeguarding Children Board (LSCB) to make sure staff are aware of training opportunities and the latest local policies on safeguarding. - Organising child protection training for all staff every three years.
+- Be alert to the specific needs of children in need, those with special educational needs and young carers. - Be able to keep detailed, accurate, secure written records of concerns and referrals.
+These are stored separately. - Obtain access to resources and attend any relevant or refresher training courses. - In any protection measures taken, encourage a staff culture of listening to children, to take account of their wishes and feelings - Link with the West Sussex Local Safeguarding Children Board (LSCB) to make sure staff are aware of training opportunities and the latest local policies on safeguarding. - Organising child protection training for all staff every year.